 Taking out a mortgage for your home is one of the most significant financial decisions you will make.
 So having a clear understanding of the information that is being presented to you is of the utmost importance.

 The most important step for evaluating multiple home loan quotes is to ensure you’re making an apples-to-apples comparison on the interest rates.
 If you’re going to use APR, make sure all of the rates you’re comparing it to also are APR.
 The same holds true if you choose to eliminate APR from the equation.

 But Clark doesn’t think you should spend much time or energy on APR comparisons.

-He’d much rather you gather information on the raw rates and fees and then calculate a breakeven point for recouping those fees through interest savings.
-From there, you can properly evaluate which loan is best for you based how long you stay in your home or keep the same loan.
+He’d much rather you gather information on the raw rates and fees and then calculate a break-even point for recouping those fees through interest savings.
+From there, you can properly evaluate which loan is best for you based on how long you stay in your home or keep the same loan.